 A monitoring plan provides the city with a specific roadmap to ensure mitigation actions are implemented and documented.
-The city shall, annually at a minimum:
+The city shall:

 Document Completed Projects

 • Document and include as an amendment a summary of project implementation.
 This amendment should include a detailed timeline of how that project was completed, project timelines, agencies involved, area(s) benefited, total cost and funding resources, and maintenance plan (if applicable).